Paris IAS Ideas 2025 - 2026

 - 5.00 pm - A Cross-Case Analysis of the Representation of Victims-Protagonists in Truth Commission Narratives Using LLMs with Human-in-the-Loop Evaluation by Tine Destrooper, Director of Justice Visions and professor at the Faculty of Law and Criminology at Ghent University, and Jef de Slegte, currently data scientist and researcher at the Data Analysis Laboratory at Vrije Universiteit Brussel.

-Tine Destrooper and Jef de Slegte will join the IEA in Paris from September to October 2025 as part of the Distinguished Fellowship programme developed in collaboration withPostGenAI@Paris
+Tine Destrooper and Jef de Slegte join the Paris IAS from September to October 2025 as part of the Distinguished Fellowship programme developed in collaboration withPostGenAI@Paris.

 PostGenAI@Paris : Based in the heart of Paris, this interdisciplinary and cross-sector consortium aims to develop ethical, inclusive and sovereign AI that is fully anchored in the major challenges of our time.